 - Starting Point: Porto do Calhau / GPS: 38° 29′ 12.14″ N 28° 32′ 19.00″ W

 - Elevation Gain: ~ 100 Meters / 328 Feet

 It is important to note that this is a one way hike.

 You will start right near Porto do Calhau in the village of Candelaria and then make the zig zagging route through the vineyards and finally ending at the outskirts of Madalena town.

 The trail is pretty flat all throughout, making it a perfect option for all to take part of.

 2) Vinhas da Criacao Velha Map

-Below you can see the official map of the Vinhas da Criacao Velha hike courtesy of Visit Azores.
+Below you can see the official map of the Vinhas da Criacao Velha hike.
 As you can see, you will start the hike on the bottom and work your way up towards Madalena.

 Throughout the hike you will make a few turns, which will all be marked by the red and yellow arrows.
 As long as you follow those markers, you should have no problem getting yourself to Madalena.